cash stack icon

 What is Black Friday?

 Black Friday is a discount holiday that originated in the US.
-It typically follows on from Thanksgiving and signals the start of the festive period, with retailers offering some of their products and services at a discounted rate.
+It follows on from Thanksgiving, and, for many, it signals the start of the festive period, with retailers offering some of their products and services at a discounted rate.

 This trend has been adopted by many companies in the UK, but in recent years it’s grown from being a one-day sale to a weeks-long event, with some retailers starting their Black Friday discounts in early November and extending it into the following week.